xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 *local* - one can think of the state \\(S\\) as broken up into many pieces (our array cells), each with their own local amount of potential (our "batteries"), and then \\(\Phi\\) just gives the sum of potential stored on these different pieces.
 In fact, this appears to be exactly how Tarjan intended the bookkeeping for the physicist's method to be conceptualized:

->In order to keep track of saved or borrowed credits [potential], it is generally convenient to store them in the data structure. ...
+>To keep track of saved or borrowed credits [potential], it is generally convenient to store them in the data structure. ...
 It is important to realize that this is only an accounting device; the programs that actually manipulate the data structure contain no mention of credits or debits [energy].